 How did you come to work at Spencer Research Library?

-What is one of the most interesting items you’ve come across in Spencer’s collections?
+What is one of the most interesting items you have come across in Spencer’s collections?

 What part of your job do you like best?

-What are your favorite pastimes outside of work?
+What are some of your favorite pastimes outside of work?

 What piece of advice would you offer a researcher walking into Spencer Research Library for the first time?